DeepRank/deeprank/docs/tutorial2_dataGeneration.rst

 name matching.
 For example, the native structure for the decoy ``./1AK4/decoys/1AK4_100w.pdb`` will be ``./1AK4/native/1AK4.pdb``.

 Then, if you want to compute PSSM-related features like ``PSSM_IC``, you must specify the path to the PSSM files.
 The PSSM file must be named as ``<PDB_ID>.<Chain_ID>.pssm`` .
+To produce PSSM files that are coherent with your pdb files and have already the correct file names, you can check out our module `PSSMGen <https://github.com/DeepRank/PSSMGen>`_.

 >>> pssm_source = ['./1AK4/pssm_new/']